GENERAL TERMS OF DELIVERY 01/2021

 2.1 Client shall submit orders by electronic online service, electronic mail, telefax or any other manner to the agreed point of contact.
 Order means a document or other similar request (in whatever mutually agreed technical form), issued by Client where Client requests Hytest to provide its products.
 A contract shall be deemed concluded once 1) Hytest has confirmed or otherwise accepted the order issued by the Client or 2) upon the delivery of the products subject to Client’s order (“Contract”).
 Client shall not reschedule or cancel submitted orders.

-2.2 The products, as well as prices, specifications, quantities, delivery times and other relevant issues related to the products, shall be defined in each Contract.
-The product shall ffulfillthe requirements and characteristics set forth in the Contract and comply with the applicable law and regulations issued by authorities.
+2.2 The products, as well as prices, specifications, quantities, delivery times and other relevant issues related to the products shall be defined in each Contract.
+The product shall fulfil the requirements and characteristics set forth in the Contract and comply with the applicable law and regulations issued by authorities.

-2.4 Unless otherwise agreed in writing, the terms of delivery for the products shall be Ex Works, Turku (Incoterms 2010).
+2.4 Unless otherwise agreed in writing, the terms of delivery for the products shall be FCA, Turku (Incoterms 2020).
 All shipments shall be via Federal Express or other similar courier, arranged by Hytest, all charges paid by Client.

 2.5 Time of delivery is indicated in the Contract as accurately as possible.
 However, delivery times are estimates only.
 Hytest shall promptly inform Client in writing of any expected delay of the delivery, the reasons and effects thereof as well as the estimated new delivery time if possible.
 Hytest shall not be liable for any loss or damage incurred by Client due to Hytest’s failure to meet the delivery times.